UC Exchange Programme (Outgoing Student Exchange)

 Exchanges in 2019

-If you are interested in going on an exchange in Semester 1 2019, the first step is to attend an Exchange Informational Seminar.
+If you are interested in going on an exchange in Semester 1 or Semester 2 2019, the first step is to attend an Exchange Informational Seminar.
 Exchange Informational Seminars will be held weekly throughout term time in Semester 1 2018.
-Once the rooms are booked, we will post the dates, times, and venues on this web page.
-Check back here for further details!
 Note that some deadlines may change from those advertised previously and some partner universities have an early application deadline.
 See “Check application deadlines” below for more information.

 Ready for a life-changing experience?